krvaibhaw/blockchain/README.md

         return newproof
 ```

 Chain validation is an important part of the blockchain, it is used to validate weather tha blockchain is valid or not.
-There are two checks performed.
+There are two checks performed:

-First check, for each block check if the previous hash field is equal to the hash of the previous block i.e. to verify the cryptographic link.
+* **First check :** For each block check if the previous hash field is equal to the hash of the previous block i.e. to verify the cryptographic link.

-Second check, to check if the proof of work for each block is valid according to problem defined in proofofwork() function i.e. to check if the correct block is mined or not.
+* **Second check :** To check if the proof of work for each block is valid according to problem defined in proofofwork( ) function i.e. to check if the correct block is mined or not.

 ```python
     def ischainvalid(self, chain):